-Memory management in python refers to allocation and deallocation of objects.
+Memory management in python refers to the allocation and deallocation of objects.
 It's handled by Python's Garbage Collection Algorithm.
-We'll try to understand basics of how memory management works in Python.
-Memory management in Python is done automatically by Interpreter and developer does not need to take any steps.
-Though Python still provides module called
+We'll try to understand the basics of how memory management works in Python.
+Memory management in Python is done automatically by the Interpreter and the developer does not need to take any steps.
+Though Python still provides a module called

-gc for explicitly calling Garbage Collector in some cases to tell it explicitly collect objects rather than waiting for automatic behaviour.
-Memory management also helps write better and efficient code to developer.
+gc for explicitly calling Garbage Collector in some cases to tell it explicitly collect objects rather than waiting for automatic behavior.
+Memory management also helps write better and efficient code to developers.

-id() function provided by Python to find out memory location of python variable.
+id() function provided by Python to find out the memory location of the python variable.